OlegStrekachev/sign-in-list-public/README.md

 1. **Copy Static Website Folder**

-   Transfer the static website folder to your desired server location.
+   Transfer the static website folder "front-end-table" to your desired server location.

 2. **Serve the Website**